surfly/docs/widget_options/widget_options.md

 as the user's name, email or even their phonenumber.

-To make sure that this information becomes available in the dashboard you can set `userData` to a special function that will return an object that provides these values as key, value pairs.
+To make sure that this information becomes available in the dashboard you can set `userData` to an object that provides these values as key, value pairs.
 For example:

 ```
 {